 Five billion more pay too much to a channelized payments industry that charges the global economy over two trillion dollars to complete transactions.
-Open blockchain technology offers to disrupt this industry through the property of decentralized trust, you can trust the network, without trusting anyone on the network.
+Open blockchain technology offers to disrupt this industry through the property of decentralized trust - you can trust the network, without trusting anyone on the network.
 But blockchain hasn't lived up to its promise.
 The proof protocols used to secure current networks are slow and expensive.
 Worse, economies of scale are forcing these networks to centralize.
-This means the rich get richer and control more and more of the network.
-Transaction costs inevitably rise.
-So much for decentralized trust.
+The result is monopoly control, raising transaction costs and destroying distributed trust.

 1. What's your advantage?

 This is an open, distributed network, capable of fast, secure, centralization-proof transaction handling, at costs orders of magnitude lower than any current system.
 It is not only the most efficient such network that exists, it is the most efficient network that can exist, for any given level of security and compute efficiency.

 Under current assumptions, transactions can be cleared at a cost of $.00003, and finalized under fourteen seconds.
 Bitcoin transactions currently cost $.40.

 Banks and credit cards average anything from $1.50 up.

 2. What does "centralization-proof" mean?